 = (1000 Grams / 10 Grams) * 1 Rupee

 In fact, you can apply this formula to any futures and options contract to calculate the P&L per tick.
 Let me demonstrate this formula for the JPY INR contract.
 If you recollect the lot size for this contract is 100000 JPY, and the quotation was for 100 JPY, and the tick size is 0.0025, using this we can calculate the P&L per tick –

 = 2.5 Rupees

-Anyway, let us now focus on the expiry.
-If you look at the expiry of Gold it simply says 5th day of contract month.
-Gold contracts are introduced every 2 months and each contract stays in the system for a year, and at any point you will have 6 contracts to choose from.
-Considering we are in August 2016, the following table should give you an idea of how this works –
+Anyway, let us now focus on expiry.
+If you look at the expiry of Gold, it simply says 5th day of the contract month.
+Gold contracts are introduced every 2 months, and each contract stays in the system for a year, and at any point, you will have 6 contracts to choose from.
+Considering we were in August 2016, the following table should give you an idea of how this works –

 |October 2016||5th Oct 2016|

 |December 2016||5th Dec 2016|